primus/eventemitter3/README.md

 - No `setMaxListeners` and its pointless memory leak warnings.
 If you want to add `end` listeners you should be able to do that without modules complaining.
 - Support for custom context for events so there is no need to use `fn.bind`.
-- The `listeners` method can do existence checking instead of returning only arrays.
 - The `removeListener` method removes all matching listeners, not only the first.